 Ottobah Cugoano was a pioneer of the Black radical tradition, becoming a prominent leader in the British abolitionist movement in 1787 with the publication of...

-François Makandal (or Mackandal) is a legendary historical figure of Haiti.
-He was a Maroon leader who organized one of the earliest sustained attempts to...
+François Makandal (also spelled Mackandal) is a legendary figure in Haitian history.
+As a Maroon leader, he orchestrated one of the earliest and most sustained...

 On the night of 2nd March 1795, Julien Fédon, launched a revolution against British rule in Grenada, to abolish the Maafa.
 The uprising, which continued...